 which expresses $p/q$ as a number with denominator of the required form, with base-$k$ representation $1^j \, 0^i$.
-In Theorems~\ref{dd1} and \ref{dd2} below we will see that $L_2$ achieves the minimum denominator density among all regular languages representing $\Quep$. \end{example}
+In Theorems~\ref{dd1} and \ref{dd2} below we will see that $L_2$ achieves the minimum subword complexity of $\pi_2(L)$ over all regular languages $L$ representing $\Quep$. \end{example}

 \begin{example} For a word $x$ and letter $a$ let $|x|_a$ denote the number of occurrences of $a$ in $x$.
 Consider the regular language